 Below are a few of the many career programs offered at Santiago Canyon College.
 Some are so specialized, you won’t find them at other community colleges.
 Certificates can be earned by taking from five to eight classes.

-Certificate/Degree Options: public works management, construction inspection, and project management.
+Certificate/Degree Options: construction management, construction inspection, and environmental management.

 Salary: $71,010/year* (construction and building inspectors)